Ullal: History

 Having successfully defeated her husband, the queen now turned her attention to the Portuguese with whom she maintained her unconciliatory attitude.
 Several punitive expeditions were sent against her, which she repulsed successfully with the help of the Zamorin of Calicut.
 Another expedition sent under João Peixoto in 1566 ended in disaster for the Portuguese.
 The queen along with Chennappa Mogaveera (Gurikara) as commander-in-chief and Mogaveera warriors she surrounded the Portuguese frigate at night.
 She took them by surprise and inflicted a crushing defeat on them.
 Incensed by the defeat made all the more insulting at the hands of a woman, the Portuguese sent a veritable armada under the leadership of the Portuguese Governor himself.
 While the queen met with initial success, she was betrayed, so some say, by her own people for a casket of silver.
 However, the army of the queen was thoroughly outnumbered.
 What ensured was a bloody massacre with the queen escaping to the hills, a fugitive.
 Another version has it that the queen had killed herself rather than give herself up to the enemy which really seems more in keeping with her character.

 Pietro Della Valle, a renowned traveller and historian of the 16th century, seems to have been fascinated by her.
 Her militant nature aroused his interest and he made several attempts to meet her.
 His efforts finally met with success when he accidentally came across her in the bazaar.
 His foreign mein and dress elicited her interest and with the aid of an interpreter, courtesies were exchanged and an invitation issued to visit the royal palace.

 Della Valle was enamoured of "her perfect dignity, handsome feature and exemplary assiduity.
 Active and vigorous in actions of war and weighty affairs.
 Even at night she was not free to take rest but dispensed justice to her people."
 His description of her is at once romantic and realistic.
 He puts her age down at 40, dark complexioned and with elegant figure.
 At another instance, he says she could be mistaken for a common kitchen wench, but for her graceful and judicious speech.
 Her scanty clothing of only a loincloth may have created this impression.
 He seems highly impressed with her administrative qualities and doesn't give much credence to the rumours of her having poisoned her elder two sons, who were aspiring to the throne.

 One can see the ruins of the fort she built around Somanatheshwara temple.
 This temple houses few things related to the Abbakka Chowta.
 There is an old Jain temple (basadi) in the town which belonged to the queen.
 Ullal was one of the major ports of the western coast in the pre-colonial era.

 Civic Administration

-Ullal City Municipality is the second biggest Governing body after Mangalore City Corporation in Mangalore Urban Agglomeration.
+Ullal City Municipality is the second biggest Governing body after Mangaluru City Corporation in Mangalore Urban Agglomeration.

 Ullal was formed as a Nagara Panchayat in 1996.
 Later Town Municipal Council was formed in 2006.
 And was then upgraded to City Municipality in 2014.